meminine2/minicelslicer/README.md

 Print and draw your cels

-Scan it back in with flatbed scanner- should measure W-2552px H-3508px
+Scan the template with flatbed scanner- jpgs should measure W-2552px H-3508px

 Put each image in its own folder, rename them all 'img1.jpg', type cmd in the file location and paste the .txt command